 In some workplaces, alcohol is both a gift and a currency.
-It might be a slab of beer for the foreman on a work site when a job’s finished, some bubbles to celebrate a win or a bottle of spirits for a birthday or work anniversary.
-It might be an unofficial bonus, or an official acknowledgement of extra effort.
+It might be a slab of beer for the foreman on a worksite when a job’s finished, some bubbles to celebrate a win or a bottle of spirits for a birthday or work anniversary.
+It might be an unofficial bonus or an official acknowledgment of extra effort.
 But, gifting alcohol to employees inadvertently sanctions drinking and sends the message that alcohol is an appropriate reward for effort.
 Better to avoid it.

 If you’d like to facilitate an alcohol-free workplace culture for your business, Recovery Partners can help.
 We can advise on the education, training and wellbeing support services that will help you make this move towards a safer, healthier and more inclusive work culture.